solopres/Project-2/Requirements/Milestones.md

 ## Sprint 4: Basic GUI window
 **User Story:**
- -	As a player I want a Java based UNO-like game using GUI element so that I see my cards and play them as if I were actually playing UNO.
+ -	As a player I want a Java based UNO-like game using GUI elements so that I see my cards and play them as if I were actually playing UNO.

 **1. Make Basic window**
  -	Window can open and close